openstack/manila/doc/source/devref/gpfs_driver.rst

   instead works over a flat network where the tenants share a network.
-- While using remote GPFS node, with Ganesha NFS, 'gpfs_ssh_private_key' for remote login to the GPFS node must be specified and there must be a passwordless authentication already setup between the Manila share service and the remote GPFS node.
+- While using remote GPFS node, with Ganesha NFS, 'gpfs_ssh_private_key' for remote login to the GPFS node must be specified and there must be a passwordless authentication already setup between the manila share service and the remote GPFS node.

 The :mod:`manila.share.drivers.ibm.gpfs` Module